aquasecurity/trivy/helm/trivy/README.md

 ## Caching

 You can specify a Redis server as cache backend.
 This Redis server has to be already present.
-You can use the [bitname chart](https://bitnami.com/stack/redis/helm).
+You can use the [bitnami chart](https://bitnami.com/stack/redis/helm).
 More Information about the caching backends can be found [here](https://github.com/aquasecurity/trivy#specify-cache-backend).